 - If your child is an infant or small child, try to have two adults there for the visit.
 You can use an infant carrier or a highchair to safely place your child during the visit.

 - Have a plan to keep siblings and pets out of the visit area.
 Try and have siblings occupied with an activity.

-When it is time for your appointment, click the link in your email from Cincinnati Children’s.
 Make sure to grant permission for your phone or computer to access video and microphone if prompted.

 Having internet issues?
 Try moving closer to your router.

 Do you need further help?
 Visit the Center for Telehealth's Connecting to Your Video Visit page for detailed instructions, troubleshooting and technical support information.